fysnet/FYSOS/bucket/readme.md

 Ben

 P.S.
 The code is currently experimental and may not be completely bug free.
 I haven't tested it fully yet.
 If you find a bug or a potential bug, please let me know.

+P.P.S.
+This code may be similar to another malloc I once saw.
+As I was writing it, things seemed to be a little familiar.
+Kind of a deja-vu type thing.
+If you know of a malloc that is similar, even using the name 'bucket', please let me know.
+I can't seem to find the one in question anymore.
+It would be interesting to see what I remembered.